Code-Institute-Submissions/project1-3/README.md

 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for this project from CodeInstitute project outline.